comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% docs column__point_multiplier_spendable %}

 The multiplier used to calculate spendable loyalty points earned by a customer.
-The number of spendable points earned on an order is equal to this multipled by the customer's gross order value.
+The number of spendable points earned on an order is equal to this multiplied by the customer's gross order value.
 Spendable points are the points that customers can spend in the points shop.

 {% enddocs %}